-question

-answer

-l audience for help if didn't know answer

-nm's, stutters

-audience in eye

-rvous movements (giggles, wiggles, etc.)

-rvous noises (giggles,)

-11
+PROBLEM SOLVING BOARD Grading Rubric

+Name:

+Class:

-question answer daudience for help if didn't know answer nm's, stutters audience in eye rvous movements (giggles, wiggles, etc.) rvous noises (giggles,)
+Knew question Knew answer Asked audience for help if didn't know answer No umm's, stutters Look audience in eye No nervous movements (giggles, wiggles, etc.) No nervous noises (giggles,) Overall

-\Load a copy of Assessment 9 for each student onto your iPad.
+Load a copy of Assessment 9 for each student onto your iPad.
 As students make their presentations, annotate your grading onto the form and save/share/publish.

-\Students may sign up in groups, as long as there is one problem per group member.
+Students may sign up in groups, as long as there is one problem per group member.

-\A little background: Problem-solving Board covers tech issues faced in class.
+A little background: Problem-solving Board covers tech issues faced in class.
 As you move through the year, collate a list of problems for next year's Board.
 Start with the problems students posted as a class exit ticket after Lesson 1.
 Include problems students had with tech in homework, at home as they used tech for a school assignment, with classroom digital devices-from all parts of their life.
 Figure 35 is a sample list of common tech problems:

-Common Computer Problems What if the double-click doesn't work What is protocol for email subject line What if the monitor doesn't work What does 'CC' mean in an email What if the volume doesn't work How do I exit a screen I'm stuck in What if the computer doesn't work How do I double space in Word What if the mouse doesn't work How do I add a footer in Word What's the right-mouse button for?
+8 1 1 Common Computer Problems What if the double-click doesn't work What is protocol for email subject line What if the monitor doesn't work What does 'CC' mean in an email What if the volume doesn't work How do I exit a screen I'm stuck in What if the computer doesn't work How do I double space in Word What if the mouse doesn't work How do I add a footer in Word What's the right-mouse button for?
 How do I add a watermark in Word What keyboard shortcut closes program How do I make a macro in Word How do I move between cells/boxes?
 How do I add a border in Word How do I figure out today's date?
-How do I add a hyperlink in Word What if the capital doesn't work Keyboard shortcuts for B, I, U What if my toolbar disappears What if the program disappears What if the document disappears What if the program freezes
+How do I add a hyperlink in Word What if the capital doesn't work Keyboard shortcuts for B, I, U What if my toolbar disappears What if the program disappears What if the document disappears What if the program freezes Keyboard shortcut for 'undo' What is the protocol for saving a file

-Figure 20-Common computer problems
+Figure 35-Common computer problems